DiegoSalazar/DefRetry/README.md

 # DefRetry

-An expressive, fully spec'd, gem to add the Retry Pattern to your methods and/or objects.
+An expressive, fully spec'd gem to add the Retry Pattern to your methods and/or objects.
 With DefRetry you can define methods with retry logic built-in or you can wrap your code in a `retry` and specify options to customize the behavior.